modifyhq/jekyll-github-example/README.md

 ## Github Actions

-A Github Actions workflow is defined in `.github/workflows/update.yml`.
-It is designed to be run by Modify Jobs, but it can also be run manually from Github Actions UI provided the required `inputs` are passed:
+There is a Github Actions workflow defined in `.github/workflows/main.yml` which will be run by Modify Jobs.
+It can also be run manually from Github Actions UI provided the required `inputs` are
+passed:

 - `refresh_token`: Modify refresh token
-- `team`: Team slug
+- `team_slug`: Team slug
-- `workspace`: Workspace slug
+- `workspace_slug`: Workspace slug
-- `workspace_branch`: Workspace branch slug (defaults to `master`)
+- `workspace_branch_slug`: Workspace branch slug (defaults to `master`)
-- `connector`: Connector slug (defaults to `docs`)
+- `connector_slug`: Connector slug (defaults to `docs`)
-- `connector_path`: Connector path (defaults to `/`)
+- `connector_path_slug`: Connector path (defaults to `/`)

 ## Step 1 - Github configuration

-The publish cycle of this setup requires changes to be committed and pushed to Github in order for Github Pages to use them.
-So you need to fork the respository e.g. `my-org/modify-jekyll-demo`
+The publication cycle of this setup requires changes to be committed and pushed to Github in order for Github Pages to use them.
+So you need to fork the repository e.g. `my-org/modify-jekyll-demo`.

+Once forked, the workflow will be disabled by default.
+To enable it, go to `Actions` in the Github console and click the `I understand my workflows, go ahead and enable them` button.

-To publish the site on Github Pages, go to Settings in your new repository (https://github.com/healthforge/jekyll-demo/settings) and in the Github Pages section, set:
+To publish the site on Github Pages, go to `Settings` in the Github console (https://github.com/healthforge/jekyll-demo/settings) and in the Github Pages section, set:
 - Source to `master`
 - Path to `/` (root)

-The site should then be available on https://my-org.github.io/modify-jekyll-demo/
+The site should then be available at https://my-org.github.io/modify-jekyll-demo/

-You will need to generate a Github Personal Access Token to allow Modify to trigger the workflow.
+Finally, you will need to generate a Github Personal Access Token to allow Modify to trigger the workflow.
 You can do this at https://github.com/settings/tokens.
-It requires full control of private repositories as changes will be committed when updating posts.
+It requires full control of private repositories as changes need to be committed in order to update posts.

 ## Step 2 - Setup Modify

-The following steps assume you have a Modify team called `my-team`.
+The following steps assume you have a Modify team with the slug `my-team`.

-Create a new workspace called `jekyll-demo`.
+Create a new workspace with the slug `jekyll-demo`.

-Create a new connector in your workspace called `docs` with protected access mode.
+Create a new Modify connector in your workspace with the slug `docs` and protected access mode.

 Create a new workspace branch (e.g `develop`) in order to make changes.